SohamRatnaparkhi/my-hashnode-blogs/cli0tih7q000109ms4iya34xg.md

 4. Resource Optimization: Kubernetes optimizes resource allocation, allowing efficient utilization of computing resources, which results in cost savings.

-An important step in deploying a service to Kubernetes is dockerization.
+An essential step in deploying a service to Kubernetes is dockerization.

 ## Docker